AsharibAli/Sui-Assistant/README.md

-# SuiGPT - Smart AI Assistant for Web3 Developers to build on Sui 🤖
+# Sui Assistant - Smart AI Assistant for Web3 Developers to build on Sui 🤖

 **(➡️ This project is a submission to the Sui Overflow Hackathon 👨‍💻)**

 <br>
 <p style="text-align: center" align="center">
 <a href="https://ibb.co/cg42Yh9"><img src="https://i.ibb.co/M2FPBkH/sui-hackathon.png" alt="sui-hackathon" border="0"></a>
-<div align="center">✨ SuiGPT 🔥</p>
+<div align="center">✨ Sui Assistant 🔥</p>
 </div>
 <br>

 ## Project Overview

-**SuiGPT** is a highly trained assistant that provides in-depth insights about the Sui Blockchain and its ecosystem projects.
+**Sui Assistant** is a highly trained assistant that provides in-depth insights about the Sui Blockchain and its ecosystem projects.
 It answers queries with precision, making complex Sui topics accessible to **newcomers, researchers, enthusiasts, and developers.** <br>

-SuiGPT assists developers in building dapps on the Sui Blockchain using the Move Programming Language for smart contract development through a conversational UI, powered by **OpenAI Assistants and the GPT-4o model.** <br>
+Sui Assistant assists developers in building dapps on the Sui Blockchain using the Move Programming Language for smart contract development through a conversational UI, powered by **OpenAI Assistants and the GPT-4o model.** <br>

 It helps developers code, fix, and test their smart contracts written in Move to build web3 applications on Sui.
 Simply enter a prompt in the UI to get accurate answers.
-Specially designed for the Sui community of developers and ecosystem projects, SuiGPT was developed by Asharib Ali as a submission for the **"Sui Overflow Hackathon"** <br>
+Specially designed for the Sui community of developers and ecosystem projects, Sui Assistant was developed by Asharib Ali as a submission for the **"Sui Overflow Hackathon"** <br>

-**SuiGPT** offers many great features to help developers build and ship quickly on **Sui Blockchain.** <br>
+**Sui Assistant** offers many great features to help developers build and ship quickly on **Sui Blockchain.** <br>

 ## Problem Statement with Solution